Kashish1418/Best-market-to-Advertise-Project/README.md

-# Best-market-to-Advertise-Project
+# Finding-Best-market-to-Advertise-In Project (using R programming)
+## Project Goal
-Project Goal : Our goal in this project is to find out the two best markets to advertise our product in.
+Our goal in this project is to find out the two best markets to advertise our product in.